 Another condition that may affect them is hip dysplasia, which may lead to mobility issues.

 These cats may also be more predisposed to certain types of malignancies (a.k.a., cancers), such as mediastinal lymphoma, as well as certain types of intestinal tumors.

 A few of the common symptoms of these diseases are fatigue and breathlessness.
 Siamese is infamous for being overly hyper and excited.

-If your cat is diagnosed with even any one of these health issues, keep a track of its diet and daily exercising.
+If your cat is diagnosed with even one of these health issues, keep track of its diet and daily exercise.
 A correct diet, adequate exercise, and a happy environment are the best medicine for our pet Siamese cats.

 Grooming And Care

 Although the coat of Siamese cats isn’t as thick as compared to other breeds, it is still advisable that their weekly combings be done in order to maintain their glossy coat.

 Brushing and stroking your cat gets rid of dead hairs and allows for new ones to grow.
 A soft-bristled brush works best for Siamese cats.

 Rest assured that they will surely love the bonding time that you and your feline companion will get during this time.
 Besides coat maintenance, regular ear cleanings are a must in order to avoid ear infections.